jsbisht/aws-developer-associate/cloud-front.md

 - You can set `Minimum TTL` and `Maximum TTL` values that act as limiter on the per object TTL settings
 - TTL per object is set via `Cache-Control max-age`, `Cache-Control s-maxage` and `Expires` origin header

-**NOTE**: If the per object TTL is below Minimum TTL, then minimum TTL applies instead.
+> If the per object TTL is below Minimum TTL, then minimum TTL applies instead.
 And if its above Maximum TTL, then maximum TTL applies.

 For custom origin, headers are supplied by application or web server on the origin.